 \subsection{Datasets and implementation details}

-{\bf Video datasets.} We evaluate our TDN on two video datasets, which focus on different aspects of an action instance for recognition. {\bf Kinetics-400}~\cite{kinetics400} is a large-scale YouTube video dataset and has around 300k trimmed videos covering 400 categories.
+{\bf Video datasets.} We evaluate our TDN on two video datasets, which pay attention to different aspects of an action instance for recognition. {\bf Kinetics-400}~\cite{kinetics400} is a large-scale YouTube video dataset and has around 300k trimmed videos covering 400 categories.
 The Kinetics dataset contains activities in daily life and some categories are highly correlated with interacting objects or scene context.
 We train our TDN on the training data (around 240k videos) and report performance on the validation data (around 20k videos). {\bf Something-Something}~\cite{sth} is a large-scale dataset created by crowdsourcing.
-The videos are collected by performing the same action with different objects so that action recognition methods are expected to focus on the motion property instead of objects.
+The videos are collected by performing the same action with different objects so that action recognition is expected to focus on the motion property instead of objects or scene context.
 The first version contains around 100k videos over 174 categories, while the second version is with more videos, containing around 169k videos in training set and 25k videos in validation set.
 We report performance on the validation set of Something-Something V1 \& V2.

-{\bf Training and testing.} In experiments, we use ResNet50 to implement our TDN framework, and we try to sample $T=8$ or $T=16$ frames from each video.
-Following common practice~\cite{DBLP:journals/corr/abs-1812-03982,nonlocal}, during training, each video is resized to have shorter side in $[256, 320]$ and a crop of $224 \times 224$ was randomly cropped.
-We pretrain our TDN on the ImageNet dataset~\cite{imagenet}.
+{\bf Training and testing.} In experiments, we use ResNet50 and ResNet101 to implement our TDN framework, and sample $T=8$ or $T=16$ frames from each video.
+Following common practice~\cite{DBLP:journals/corr/abs-1812-03982,nonlocal}, during training, each video frame is resized to have shorter side in $[256, 320]$ and a crop of $224 \times 224$ is randomly cropped.
+We pre-train our TDN on the ImageNet dataset~\cite{imagenet}.
 The batch size is 128 and the initial learning rate is 0.02.
 The total training epoch is set as 100 in the Kinetics dataset and 60 in the Something-Something dataset.
 The learning rate will be divided by a factor of 10 when the performance on validation set saturates.
 For testing, the shorter side of each video is resized to 256.
-We try two kinds of testing scheme: {\bf 1-clip and center-crop} where only a center crop of $224 \times 224$ from a single clip is used for evaluation, and {\bf 10-clip and 3-crop} where three crops of $256 \times 256$ and 10 clips are used for testing.
-The first testing scheme is with high efficiency while the second one is for improving accuracy with prediction fusion.
+We implement two kinds of testing scheme: {\bf 1-clip and center-crop} where only a center crop of $224 \times 224$ from a single clip is used for evaluation, and {\bf 10-clip and 3-crop} where three crops of $256 \times 256$ and 10 clips are used for testing.
+The first testing scheme is with high efficiency while the second one is for improving accuracy with a denser prediction scheme.